upasadena/cyoas/README.md

 ### Living God

 * [Latest][living-god] – Hosted on GitHub
+* v1.3.5
+    * Fixed taking Poet-Prince Dkarma as an Ally preventing you from taking the Consort
 * v1.3.4
     * Fixed hyperlink not linking to the correct URL
 * v1.3.3